guardian/source/packages/text-input/README.md

 ### `error`

-**`boolean | string`**
+**`string`**

 Whether error styling should apply to this text input.
-If a string is passed, this appears as an inline error message
+The string appears as an inline error message.